 Forest School and Nature Garden

 Forest School offers children the opportunity to develop an inquisitive and positive relationship with the natural world as well as instilling a love of the great outdoors.
-We use our woodland setting to bring learning to life with real tools and natural resources which will create an understanding of the balance of nature and the finite resources within it.
+We have our own nature garden and access to woodland at Milton Heath and the Nower aswell as nearby streams setting to bring learning to life with real tools and natural resources which will create an understanding of the balance of nature and the finite resources within it.

 What are the Characteristics of Effective Learning?

 The ‘Characteristics of Effective Learning’ are ways in which the child engages with other people and their environment.
 These underpin all areas of a child’s learning and development.

 |Playing and Exploring (Engagement)||Active Learning (Motivation)||Creating and Thinking Critically (Thinking)|

 Using sense to explore the world around them